 On our way back, we’ll make a stop at Ban Doanh for a short walk to discover the God’s Eye Mountain, a unique landscape of rolling rocky peaks.
 Its name comes from an extraordinary feature at its summit — a large, natural hole resembling an eye, offering a truly remarkable view.

-We’ll drive to Ba Be lakes, a stunning destination nestled within Ba Be National Park.
-Known as one of Vietnam's largest natural freshwater lakes, Ba Be is celebrated for its breathtaking landscapes and ecotourism.
+We’ll journey to Ba Be Lakes, a spectacular destination tucked within the heart of Ba Be National Park.
+As one of Vietnam’s largest natural freshwater lakes, Ba Be is renowned for its dramatic landscapes and commitment to ecotourism.

 We’ll embark on a scenic boat trip from Pac Ngoi pier.
 As we cruise through the tranquil waters of Ba Be Lakes, we’ll pass the iconic Widow Islet before continuing along the serene Nang River.
 The journey offers breathtaking views of lush forests and vibrant landscapes.